cairdcoinheringaahing/CGCC-Blog-drafts/blog_3/draft.md

 ## Present day and a slow recovery

 At this time, CGCC was stuck in a bit of a weird place.
 We'd just experienced a mass exodus of users, and for the months between Monica's firing and the January interest check, activity plummeted.
 However, between January and September, we experienced an [influx of new faces], and a surprising [uptick in activity].
-It seemed as though CGCC was, at least actvity-wise, starting to recover.
+It seemed as though CGCC was, at least activity-wise, starting to recover.
 However, in the main factor SE considers - active moderators - we still only had 1 moderator, and , at the time of the election, over 100 unhandled flags.

 However, in September 2020, we were [scheduled for an election] and [given an ultimatum]: find people willing to moderate the site, or have the site shut down.
 And so, on the 14th of September 2020, the [3rd moderator election] began.
 In a similar fashion to previous elections of having one user win outright, [Wheat Wizard] received [over 50% of the first round of voting][opa-vote-2020], with second and third place being narrowly awarded to [hyper-neutrino] and [Jo King].
 They spent their first few hours as moderators [working through the flag backlog][flag backlog], and ever since then, they've all served as excellent moderators for the past 11 months.

 Related or not, the increase in moderator activity seems to have come with an increase in overall site activity.
 With this increased activity, came the [Best of 2019] (delayed by a year) and, a couple of months later, the [Best of 2020].
 In addition, more posts were made to our meta requesting improved features, such as [improving our ask page], [disabling auto protection] and [creating a welcome page].
 One part of this was the [Great Status Tag Updates]™, an effort by [caird coinheringaahing] and hyper-neutrino to apply status tags to old [meta-tag:feature-request] and [meta-tag:bug] reports, to make it easier to find what needs to be done, and what's in the works.

 One area of the site that has undeniably grown an incredible amount since the low of 2020: [chat].
 We've had [new room owners] elected, [meta-tag:chat-events] brainstormed and created and the slow, old feeds [replaced] with sleek new bots, powered entirely by butter.
-Chat is, for better or worse, no longer an empty wasteland populated only by Feed oneboxes, and has now developed yet [another culture] of its own.
+Chat is, for better or worse, no longer an empty wasteland populated only by Feed one boxes, and has now developed yet [another culture] of its own.
 If you're interested in a space for chatting about code golf that's slightly less formal that main or meta, feel free to drop by [The Nineteenth Byte] and say hi!

 But that brings us to the present day!
 Where the site may go in the future is anyone's guess - personally, I hope it sticks around for a long while.
 I hope you enjoyed reading about the history that this site has gone through.
 I've almost certainly missed out events that you may remember specifically, and I may have recounted others in a way you might not remember, but I've tried my best to include the best parts of the site, through how I've seen them.
 Feel free to let me know in the comments what I've gotten wrong, and what you think the site will look like over the next 10 years!